Nitrogen Strategy #1 of 3: Play Favorites with your Acres

 How Does it Work?

 Granular Agronomy Decision Zones rely on three distinct layers of data to help growers plan at a sub-field level:

 - Proprietary Environmental Response Units (ERU) based on the Soil Survey Geographic (SSURGO) database and high-resolution elevation data.
 Think of this as soil maps on steroids.
 We reposition typical soil maps to include high-resolution elevation data — giving a much clearer picture of soil potential.

 - Multi-year yield analysis.
 We utilize multiple years of yield data to determine historical areas of low, medium and high production.
 This layer intersects the ERUs to provide even greater clarity on yield capability.

 - Irrigation – If a field has irrigation, zones are created to denote irrigated and non-irrigated.
 Different yield targets can be set accordingly, and irrigated zones utilize user-entered irrigation events, including fertigation and well-water nitrate credits.

-By crunching all of this powerful historical data, Decision Zones allow you to customize not only nitrogen, but also seeding and fertility at the sub-field level.
-Yield targets for each specific decision zone are set, allowing growers to customize their N applications with greater insight than state university calculators or even their own experience.
+By crunching all of this powerful historical data, Decision Zones customize nitrogen, seeding and fertility at the sub-field level.
+Yield targets for each specific decision zone are set, allowing growers to work with their Granular Agronomy Certified Service Agent (CSA) to customize N applications with greater insight than state university calculators or even their own experience.

 - What happens if we have a drought like last year?